 Deploy the right intervention at the right time to provide people with adequate time, information, and support to help them adapt and adopt a new way of working.
 We at TiER1 feel strongly that engaging people who are impacted in the solution design, implementation planning, or as a change champion makes those people more willing to advocate, support, and adopt the change.

-When we properly manage change resistance, we can rewrite the story of change management and help our people feel like heroes.
+When we properly manage change resistance, we can rewrite the story of effective change management and help our people feel like heroes.
 By using neuroscience and innovative change management methodologies, we can inspire people to overcome perceived threats to their survival and actually embrace change.
 Now that’s the kind of story I love to tell.

 Need to introduce change at your organization, but not sure where to start?
 Click here to learn about TiER1’s change management methodology and how we activate initiatives through a holistic, empathetic lens.